-The credit quality of the £3 million of the Council's investments is enhanced by collateral held in the form of covered bonds collateralised by UK residential mortgages.
-The collateral significantly reduces the likelihood of the Council suffering a credit loss on these investments.
+The credit quality of £10m of The Council's investments is enhanced by collateral held in the form of covered bonds collateralised by residential mortgages.
+The collateral significantly reduces the likelihood of The Council suffering a credit loss on these investments.